fChristenson/My-life-as-a-programmer/README.md

 > I'm not getting to manage my team and the work properly while they are working from home for #Covid19.
 What do I do?

 ## Pending tutorials

+> What I lack is  some information: 1.
+How mocha context works.
+2. How supertest is interacting with express app.
+Does it close server itself?
+Also, does it close sequelize db connection?
+3. Difference between spies, mock and stub 4.
+When to stub something.
+5. If I keep stubbing in mind - I should never do module.exports = funciton () {} directly,that's what I did for auth.
+Is that right?
+6. Should I write separate test for routes that does something based on query params.
+7. Generally I test only for 400 and 200, and structure of the body.
+What should be tested for restful api?

 > Thanks for the video!
 On another note, could you please make some video (or series) on designing and handling complex Redux store?
 Almost every tutorial out there shows trivial examples of stores, but I've yet to find a quality material on handling stores with lots of data, or relational-like structure, the ones you would find in big, real-life apps.
 Any tips would be appreciated.